Josh Rojas Player Props: Diamondbacks vs. Dodgers

 Josh Rojas At The Plate (2022)

-- Among qualified hitters in MLB play last year, his batting average ranked 44th, his on-base percentage ranked 33rd, and he was 99th in the league in slugging.
+- Among the qualified batters in MLB play last year, he ranked 44th in batting average, 33rd in on-base percentage, and 99th in slugging.

-- Rojas picked up an RBI in 34 of 124 games last year, with multiple RBIs in 14 of them.
+- Rojas drove in a run in 34 of 124 games last season, with multiple RBIs in 14 of them.
 He drove in three or more runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.